 Yoga is widely practiced around the world, but does yoga build muscle?
-Whether you’re an athlete, a fitness enthusiast or you simply want to keep yourself healthy, building muscle is important for everyone.
-While activities such as weight lifting are primarily known for building muscle, yoga can actually be an underrated, yet effective tool in your arsenal.
+While most people tend to pick up a barbell when they want to gain muscle (opens in new tab), yoga can actually be an underrated, yet effective tool in your arsenal when it comes to building definition.

-While it’s known primarily as a great way to improve your flexibility (as shown in this 2016 study from the International Journal of Yoga), the benefits of yoga actually include building strength and muscle as well.
-In fact, both Tai Chi and yoga can help tone your muscles, according to a 2019 study published in the International Journal of Yoga.
-Similarly, the same study also shows that including Vinyasa yoga poses can help build upper body strength.
+The practice is known primarily as a great way to improve your flexibility (opens in new tab) (as shown in this 2016 study from the International Journal of Yoga (opens in new tab)), but the benefits of yoga (opens in new tab) actually include building strength and muscle as well.
+Here's what the latest research says.

 Does yoga build muscle?